sigvebs/MCTDHF/README.md

 - Blas
 - FFTW

-To compile run "qmake CONFIG+=default' and then make.
-To run the program execute 'MCTDHF PATH-CONFIG' where 'PATH-CONFIG' is the path to a file spesifying the configuration.
-Editing of the code is best done using QtCreator.
+To compile run "qmake CONFIG+=default' and then 'make'.
+To run the program execute 'MCTDHF PATH-CONFIG' where 'PATH-CONFIG' is the path to a configuration file.

-Example of config file:
+An example config file:
 ```
 #-------------------------------
 # Example of configuration file